JWChin-Lab/Chi-Tv1.1/README.md

     * -cm, --cluster_min: CLUSTER_MIN
         * Minimum number of remaining parts for clustering.
         * If the number of sequences in the part pool is lower than this number, clustering doesn't occur in order to keep numbers high enough.
-        * Instead, 30 best scoring sequences are sampled randomly.
+        * Instead, 30 best scoring sequences are sampled randomly, and the most diverse sequences from this pool used for chimerification.
         * Separate from -cp and -cm arguments, if the number of sequences for a part is < 15, all sequences are used for chimera generation in every iteration.
     * -s, --subtle:
         * If true, only parts <=2 mutations away from the native sequence are chosen (or a reference sequence if one is supplied)